nrfconnect/sdk-nrf/doc/nrf/ug_multi_image.rst

    cmake -Dmcuboot_CONF_FILE=prj_a.conf -DCONF_FILE=app_prj.conf

-The command line that is used to create the child images can be extended by adding flags to the CMake variable ``EXTRA_MULTI_IMAGE_CMAKE_ARGS``.
+You can extend the CMake command that is used to create the child images by adding flags to the CMake variable ``EXTRA_MULTI_IMAGE_CMAKE_ARGS``.
-This could for instance be used to get more debug information with the flag ``---trace-expand``.
+For example, add ``--trace-expand`` to that variable to output more debug information.

-Similarly the CMake variable ``EXTRA_MULTI_IMAGE_BUILD_OPT`` can be used to modify the options used when ninja is invoked on the child images.
+Similarly, you can modify the options for building the child image by adding them to the CMake variable ``EXTRA_MULTI_IMAGE_BUILD_OPT``.

 Child image targets
 ===================